Spinit-AB/stack-cms/ReadMe.md

 11. Now your site is installed!
 Please check the other setups to get everything up and running.

 ### Npm setup
-1. If your Visual Studio didnt run npm for you we can always make it manually.
+1. If your Visual Studio didnt run npm for you we can have to make it manually.
 You will notice if your  <project-root>/node_modules are populated or not.
 If not.
 Please proceed.
 2. Install [Node.js](https://nodejs.org/en/).
 If you havent installed npm already.
 2. Open command prompt
 3. Change directory to <project-root>/Spinit.Stack.CMS/